gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 # GHOST Estimations for High-Level Software

 GHOST brings an important new feature to the science program model, the ability to observe two targets simultaneously.
 All previous instruments are limited to a single science target per observation.
-The purpose of this document is to sketch out ideas for how to implement this feature without refactoring the entire program model so that time estimates for doing the work may be created.
+The purpose of this document is to sketch out ideas for how to implement this feature along with the rest GHOST and then make time estimates for doing the work.

 The GHOST concept of operations document, section 4.2 “Instrument Operating Modes”, describes a sophisticated set of modes that use the two IFUs with built in guiding capability and dedicated sky fibers in distinct ways.
 This prescribes a tight level of integration between target definition and instrument features that is unprecedented for Gemini instruments.
 A few additional facts about dual target support may be relevant to implementation ideas: